History of Pheasant Hollow Winery

 Murder Mystery Dinner Theaters have been a staple of the entertainment offered at Pheasant Hollow Winery since 2000 when we first partnered with Upstage Productions out of St. Louis.
 In fact, we are the longest continually running winery dinner theater in the Midwest.
 We have presented 9 to 10 murder mystery dinner theaters each year for the last 18 years.
 These hilarious parades come from the slightly warped, creative comic genius of Upstages Productions founder, writer, producer and actor Kevin O’Brien.

-To answer a request of our customers for additional entertainment, we created Third Friday Music in June 2005 and we have continued the popular evening event up to the present.
+We created Third Friday Music in June 2005 and we have continued the popular evening event up to the present.
 It has created so much demand that in 2017 we added First Friday Music to our winery event schedule.

 Wine production at Pheasant Hollow Winery started fairly modestly with the initial 5,000 gallons in 1999.
 By 2004 we were bottling 9,000 gallons and the next year 2005 we jumped to over 15,000 gallons.
 It took us until 2010 to top 20,000.
 In 2014 we exceeded 25,000 and the next year in 2015 Pheasant Hollow went over 31,000 gallons of wine production.